Ticks and your Health

 Do ticks spread disease?

-Yes.
-Ticks can spread diseases including Lyme Disease, Rocky Mountain Spotted Fever, and Tularemia.
+Ticks can spread diseases including Lyme Disease, Rocky Mountain Spotted Fever, Powassan Virus Disease, and Tularemia.
 Blacklegged ticks (Ixodes scapularis, formerly called deer ticks) spread the bacteria that cause Lyme disease.
-The bacteria (Borrelia burgdorferi) are most likely to be transmitted after the tick has been attached to you for more than 24 hours (Ontario Ministry of Health and Long- Term Care).
+The bacteria (Borrelia burgdorferi) are most likely to be transmitted after the tick has been attached to you for 24 hours or more.
+(Government of Canada, 2017).

-Early symptoms of Lyme disease usually occur within one to two weeks, but can occur as soon as three days or as long as a month, after being bitten by an infected tick bite.
+Early symptoms of Lyme disease usually occur within one to two weeks, but can occur as soon as three days or as long as a month, after being bitten by an infected tick.
 Symptoms may include:

 - muscle and joint pains